TylerDonghwi/TylerDonghwi/README.md

 <!-- Profile Blurb -->

-I'm a software engineering student who is passionate about learning new skills to eventually give back to the community.
+- 💻 I’m a second year software engineering student
+- 📈 I’m always learning new skills.
+I'm currently focusing on learning various skills on web dev, Java and python!
 I love coding with Java and Javascript - I build projects using them for fun!
-I'm currently focusing on learning various skills on web dev and python to expand my perspective and knowledge.
+- 📊 I’m looking to collaborate with other compsci/software engineering students and developers

 ## Technical Certifications